surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * The Language of the Internet
 * Applications are built around this protocol suite
-* At Layer 4 there are 2 protocls both UDP and TCP but the model shares its name with the later.
+* At Layer 4 there are 2 protocols both UDP and TCP but the model shares its name with the later.
 * Layers 1 and 2 are government by the Local Area Network Protocol
-* Layer 3 belongs to IP with ICMP (Internet Control Message Protocol) and IGMP (Internt Group Membershp Protocol)
+* Layer 3 belongs to IP with ICMP (Internet Control Message Protocol) and IGMP (Internet Group Membership Protocol)

 Historically networks have been built on many technologies: FDDI (Fibre Distributed Data interface), Localtalk, Token ring, Ethernet and Wireless protocols like 802.11.
 Today **only Ethernet and 802.11** have survived